ordina-jworks/ordina-jworks.github.io/_posts/2019-03-19-Kickstarter-Trajectory-2019-Light.md

 ## Frontend hands-ondf

 Today [Jan De Wilde](/autor/Jan-De-Wilde) asked if we still had question about the last Angular session.
-Because in this session we would create a Angular application using all the techniques we learned form the previous course
+Because in this session we would create a Angular application using all the techniques we learned form the previous course and he wanted to be sure we understood everything before we started
-We went deeper on some topics on how to write an API and to structure the project properly.
+So he went a bit deeper on some topics and showed us on how to write an API and to structure the project properly.

-After the lunchbreach (we went ot the MUZ) when we were still digesting our food, we started to write a comple Angular application.
-[Jan De Wilde](/autor/Jan-De-Wilde) guided us through the process and showed us when we were finished how to write tests for our functions and how to mock our receiving API data.
+After the lunchbreach (we went ot the MUZ) when we were still digesting our food, we started to write a complete Angular application.

-[Jan De Wilde](/autor/Jan-De-Wilde) Would show us how to create a Angular application and use the design and best code practices but first we could ask some questions about the last session.

-Finally we learned how to write a tests for our functions, API-service with mocked data.
+[Jan De Wilde](/autor/Jan-De-Wilde) guided us through the process showing us possible issues we could encounter and explained how we could solve those issues.

+## Intro to Cloud-Friendly Development
+The first things we learn is the goal of a cloud friendly platform:
+* Minimise time and cost for new developers joining the project.
+* Offer maximum portability between execution environments.
+* Enable continuous deployment for maximum agility.
+* Obviate the need for servers and systems administration.
+* Can scale up without significant changes in tooling, arch or development.

+[Kevin Van Houtte](/autor/Kevin-Van-Houtte) introduced us to contract testing.
+It is a tool to write a exact input en output of a API call, after we run our project our contract will generate tests for our controller checking if the controller output is the same as we expected in the contract.
+We can create

+## agile
+We started flow to agile.
+First we saw different approaches to work as a team.
+Like the waterfall system that has some downsides, which doesn't give allot of feedback.
+The feedback is only in the end of life cycle of the project or when the project got tested.
+It also has more handouts which is when a team passes the product to another team.
+When something needed to be changed because the testers found a bug the process started again form the top or a client was not happy with the product and wanted to change some stuff.

+Another way of working was with Agile this has more benefits:
+* Quicker risk reduciton
+* limit handovers
+* shortterm plans
+  * to improve preditable, accuracy & reliability.
+  *to redouce stress and unleash innovative emergent ideas
+* Fit for complex challenges
+* Tackling emergent changes
+* Building on emergent insight

+Next she wanted to show us what difference between a push and pull system was.
+By giving a live example, 4 people were choosen to work in a factory which everybody had is own task.
+When we started the process using the push system we noticed that one of the person was the bottleneck of the system.
+Everything piled up next to him and the process slowed down.
+Next we could see the flow was faster because the people had less stress and could work continuously.
+Because of this the product flow was faster which would make the client more happy at the end.

+[Kevin Van Houtte]

 ## DevCase

 ### Introduction